 At any stage of the product life cycle, further experimental data can be fed into the mechanistic model to improve its predictive capabilities.
 The resulting high-quality models can be utilized to design and optimize the final manufacturing process, and to generate holistic process understanding.
 Mechanistic models thus provide a valuable data source for a fact-based risk ranking and filtering (RRF), as well as subsequent process characterization and process validation (PCPV) studies.
 The deep process knowledge provided is not only relevant for QbD-based filings, but also key for robust and economic operations.

-Mechanistic chromatography models can predict process scenarios beyond the calibrated data space, including changed process conditions and facilities.
+Mechanistic models e.g. for chromatography or filtration can predict process scenarios beyond the calibrated data space, including changed process conditions and facilities.
 Therefore, mechanistic models enable a seamless scale up of processes or the transfer into another manufacturing scaffold: The risk introduced by changes to the manufacturing strategy e.g. from gradient elution to step wise elution or batch-wise to continuous processes can be mitigated with ease.

-With a mechanistic process model at hand, plant operators can already be trained on the digital twin of a chromatography skid, while the construction or validation of a new facility is still.
+With a mechanistic process model at hand, plant operators can already be trained on the digital twin of a downstream process unit, while the construction or validation of a new facility is still in progress.
 Even rarely occurring manufacturing failures or scenarios which cannot be reproduced in the real facility, can be simulated and trained on the computer model.
-Once regular operations have started, soft sensors powered by a mechanistic chromatography model enable direct insights into the chromatography column.
+Once regular operations have started, soft sensors powered by a mechanistic model enable direct insights e.g. into the chromatography column.
 In case of deviations or unclear process behaviour, the mechanistic model can be used as a root-cause investigation tool, to identify and understand the chain of causation of the failure and to identify preventive actions.